miko089/effectiveTransferTestTask/Readme.md

 ## Features
 - Support for both synchronous and asynchronous data downloading.
 - Data integrity verification using SHA-256 hash.
-- Option to choose between synchronous and asynchronous modes.

 ## Idea
 The client application is designed with two solutions in mind: